jt14den/better-research-software/README.md

 sustainable and [FAIR (Findable, Accessible, Interoperable and Reusable) research software](https://www.nature.com/articles/s41597-022-01710-x) to support open and reproducible research.

-The lesson uses the [the example software project that **does not** follow good research software practices](https://github.com/carpentries-incubator/bbrs-software-project) which gradually gets improved over the course of this lesson following the good software practices we teach.
+The lesson uses the [example software project that **does not** follow good research software practices](https://github.com/carpentries-incubator/bbrs-software-project) which gradually gets improved over the course of this lesson following the good software practices we teach.
 The better code the lesson finishes with can be found at [the "final" branch of the software project repository](https://github.com/carpentries-incubator/bbrs-software-project/tree/final).